The White Lady of Hohenzollern: A Harbinger of Death and Disaster?

 The haunting itself usually involves brief sightings of a woman in white, whose visage is typically sorrowful or veiled.
 According to legends, the White Lady can be seen in the days or hours before a death or a major tragedy impacts the dynasty.

-The Weiße Frau is not primarily known for aggressive actions, but rather for her silent, spectral presence, which instills fear and foreknowledge of imminent doom in those who witness it.
+The Weiße Frau is not known primarily for aggressive actions but rather for her silent, spectral presence, which instills fear and foreknowledge of imminent doom in those who witness it.
 Her role is strictly prophetic, linking historical tragedies to the downfall or hardship of the noble line.

 White Lady of Hohenzollern Haunted History